 (New post category added)

-Learn how to add and edit WordPress posts here:
+Learn how to create and edit a Post in WordPress here:

 How To Delete Categories

 Removing a category does not delete posts assigned to that category.
-Instead, any posts that were assigned to deleted categories will be reassigned to the default category (see further below).
+Instead, posts assigned to the deleted category will be reassigned to the WordPress default category (see further below).

 You can delete WordPress categories individually, or in bulk.

-A message will pop up in your browser asking you to confirm the deletion.
-Click OK to go ahead, or Cancel to stop …
+A warning message will pop up asking you to confirm the deletion.
+Click OK to proceed, or Cancel to abort …

 (Click ‘OK’ to proceed)

-Let’s say that you import product data into your WordPress site containing a large number of categories (e.g. product manufacturers), and you would like to reduce the number of categories by assigning your imported posts to a single category.
+Let’s say that you import product data into your WordPress site containing many different categories (e.g. an e-commerce catalog), and you want to reduce the number of existing categories by assigning your imported posts to a single category.
 If there are too many categories to delete individually, this is where the bulk delete feature comes in handy.

-Important: Make sure that any posts that may be affected when categories are deleted have been reassigned to an existing or new category.
-For more details on reassigning post categories, refer to this tutorial: How To Edit And Delete WordPress Posts
+Important: Make sure that any posts that will be affected when unnecessary categories are deleted have been reassigned to an existing or new category.
+For more details on reassigning post categories, go to this tutorial: How To Edit And Delete Posts

-To bulk delete WordPress categories, click on the main check box in the header row.
-This will select all category items .
+To delete multiple categories, click the main check box in the header row.
+This will select all category entries .

 Next, go through the table and untick the box next to any categories that you DO NOT want to delete.
-You can select/deselect categories by toggling on the checkbox next to the item.
+Select/deselect categories by toggling on the check box next to the item.

-Once you have ticked all of the entries you would like to delete, choose the ‘Delete’ option from the ‘Bulk Actions’ drop menu …
+Once you have ticked all of the categories to be deleted, choose ‘Delete’ from the ‘Bulk Actions’ pulldown menu …

-(Choose the ‘Delete’ option from the ‘Bulk Actions’ drop-down menu)
+(Select the ‘Delete’ option from the ‘Bulk Actions’ drop down menu)

 Next, click the ‘Apply’ button …